Key Dates & Timings

 Generally, the Mandatory Route will only be used in lowland areas where it is important for participants to follow established paths and tracks often through farmland.
 In reality there is little scope to deviate from this route with little benefit to be gained.
 Imagine, if you will, following a footpath through some woodland or agricultural fields.
 Participants are monitored via their GPS tracker to ensure that they are following the Mandatory Route.

-An example gate along the Mandatory Route is shown above from the 2015 Berghaus Dragon's Back Race™.
+An example gate along the Mandatory Route is shown above from the 2015 Berghaus Dragon's Back Race™ © Ian Corless

 The Recommended Route shows what we consider to be the 'best' route.
 The route shown on the event maps switches from Mandatory to Recommended as the route rises out of the valleys; typically this is actually very distinctive on the ground.
 Our best route is not necessarily the fastest route, but all things considered, such as navigation, terrain, dangers (crags etc), it will be the optimum route for the vast majority of the participants.

-The final GPX files are now available for download.
-These will enable participants to follow the race route using a GPS device and include checkpoints (and their associated cut-off times).
+The final versions of the GPX files are available for download for prospective 2019 entrants.
+These will enable you to test-follow the race route using a GPS device and include checkpoints (and their associated cut-off times).
 The map (issued at registration) is still mandatory and contains information paramount to successful completion of the race, and is particularly important in distinguishing between the Mandatory and Recommended route depictions.

 Following the Route